search

 Alex Marrone ’23

-Senior Energy Science and Technology Major Working with Sensors and Automation
+Energy Science and Technology major

 Student, Alex Marrone, working with circuits